Summer Course 2018

 |Week 3, parallel afternoon module 2

-Aetiological epidemiology is concerned with causes of disease and health related conditions in populations and provides the evidence base for prevention and treatment targets for which interventions can be developed and their effectiveness tested.
-Mendelian randomization (MR) is a relatively new aetiological epidemiology method.
+One of the key uses of epidemiology is to identify causes of disease and health related behaviours in populations.
+This is necessary to provide the evidence base for prevention and treatment targets for which interventions can be developed and their effectiveness tested.
+Mendelian randomization (MR) is a relatively new method for exploring causality in observational studies.
 It refers to the use of genetic variants as instrumental variables to understand causal effects of non-genetic modifiable risk factors (including ‘physiological’ risk factors such as blood pressure, fasting glucose, CRP and lifestyle risk factors such as smoking, caffeine consumption and alcohol intake).
-It is a method that is increasingly used in epidemiology, particularly since the development of methods that can be used to explore the key sources of bias in MR, and control for these.
+It is a method that is increasingly used in epidemiology.
 Other approaches to causal inference, including cross-cohort comparisons, negative control studies, and matching designs such as within sibship analyses are also increasingly used.
-A substantial part of this module will be concerned with MR, but we will also discuss other approaches and their key sources of bias and the value of triangulating different approaches that each have different sources of bias, in order to improve causal inference.
+By the end of this module students should be able to:

 |Week 3, parallel afternoon module 3